bxrne/darwin/report/main.typ

     (name: "Adam Byrne", email: "22338004@studentmail.ul.ie", affiliation: "University of Limerick"), (name: "Art O'Liathain", email: "22363092@studentmail.ul.ie", affiliation: "University of Limerick"), ),
-  abstract: [
-    This report presents the design, implementation, and evaluation of Darwin, an evolutionary engine written in Go that can evolve individuals against a Reinforcement Learning environment using Genetic Programming (GP) and Genetic Algorithms (GA) over TCP.
-The engine is designed to be generic and extensible, supporting multiple evolutionary paradigms and individual representations.
-The system supports multiple evolutionary paradigms including GA with bitstring genomes, GP with tree-based representations and Grammatical Evolution (GE) for symbolic regression.
-The system leverages Go's concurrency primitives to achieve high performance through parallel offspring generation.
-A key innovation is the generic GP→RL bridge that manages parallel environments for individuals and generalises the interaction between GP individuals and RL environments.
-  ],
   keywords: ("Evolutionary Algorithms", "Genetic Programming", "Grammar Evolution", "Symbolic Regression", "Concurrent Computing"),
   date: "December 2025",
 )